andremakram/taskmill-help/README.md

 # Auth Tokens

+Authentication is required for some of our services.
+For example you will receive an `unauthorized` error if you try to send emails without being logged in or using a token.

+## Authentication
+If you are logged in and run code from the playground editor, we will generate a token for you.

+## JWT
+If you have a JWT, you can put it in the `Authorization` header with the value `bearer [YOUR_JWT]`.
+Note that any JWT we issue will have a set expiry date.

+## Token
-You can create `Tokens` using the User Interface.
+You can create long lived `Tokens` using the User Interface.
 When logged in, select your profile picture on the top right corner, then select settings.

 On the settings page click `Create New Key`.

 > We do not store keys in our backend.
 If you forgot a key, you must create a new one.

-Send your token in the `Authorization` header with the value `bearer YOUR_TOKEN`.
+Send your token in the `Authorization` header with the value `bearer [YOUR_TOKEN]`.

 # Advanced